aimer63/fire/docs/config.md

   Each asset in the configuration file is defined with the following parameters:

   - **mu**:
-    The sample mean return of the asset, expressed as a decimal.
+    The sample mean return of the asset, expressed as a float.
     _Example_: `0.07` means a 7% expected return per year.

   - **sigma**:
-    The sample annual standard deviation (volatility) of returns, as a decimal.
+    The sample annual standard deviation (volatility) of returns, as a float.
     _Example_: `0.15` means a 15% standard deviation per year.

   - **is_liquid**: